danarel/ThinkPrivacy/privacy.md

 subclass: 'post page'
 ---

-This website (thinkprivacy.ch) does not use any analytics software.
+This website (thinkprivacy.net) does not use any analytics software, we do not have any affiliate links<sup>1</sup>.
 We use no third-party scripts either.
 We don't know who you are, where you're coming from and we don't want to.

 ## What we collect

 Nothing.
-We have zero tracking on this site.s
+We have zero tracking on this site.

 ## Outside links